Overwatch Roles Guide - Master your Role

 Currently, there are three general roles in the game.
 Damage, Tank, and Support.
 It's simple, and crystal-clear.
 If the team needs a Tank, a Support, or some Damage - you know where to look for specific characters.
 There's lots of content, and even more compositions to read about.
 To complement this guide you can also search for a gaming video, or killstreak movies that will somewhat aid you in your progress.
 Whatever happens we have more content than overwatch wiki (wikis are sometimes decent for learning.
-After this guide you will know thether to main tank, support,
+After this guide you will know whether to main tank, support, or a damage dealer.

 Formerly - Attack and Defense.
 Back in the day, Blizzard split all characters into four groups Attack, Defense, Tank, and Support.
 However, characters from Defense were sometimes more effective as Attack carries, and some were absolutely great in both instances.
 Blizzard simplified it and changed both into one role, that implies, that characters from this role bracket focus on killing and dealing damage.

 Heroes from this role will usually opt to have gold medals in either Hero Kills, or Damage Done.
 And the importance of one duty or the other, dealing damage, or killing, will entirely depend on the character.
 Soldier:76 will focus on constantly dishing out damage, getting some kills here and there.
 But his real strength, will come from his fast-charging Ultimate charging, and keeping the enemy team occupied with bullets from his rifle.
 On the other hand, someone Genji will either spam shurikens from range or jumping around the backline to charge his Ultimate, to then unleash his Dragonblade to assassinate entire enemy teams.
 Some players have also some sort of a secondary role.
 The idea of it is purely situational.
 Sometimes you will distract the frontline, sometimes you will fous on the backline.